coderefinery/manuals/hackmd-mechanics.md

 - Please don't "select all", it highlights for everyone and adds a risk of losing data (there are periodic backups, but not instant).

-- It can be quite demanding to follow the HackMD closely.
+- It can be quite demanding to follow the collaborative document closely.
 Keep an eye on it, but consider how distracted you may get from the course.
 For things beyond the scope of the course, we may come back and answer later.